andrewPoland/andrewPoland.github.io/_posts/2018-06-03-azure-functions-and-service-bus.md

 This should cause the console from the running azure function to output a message.
 You now have tested that the function is running locally and you're able to trigger the code within it.
 It is possible to use a custom class as a parameter to your azure function and it will get deserialized before your code is called but that requires the message to be sent to the service bus in a particular format, so for now I'm going to concentrate on getting a `byte[]`.
 Another reason for not using a custom object is that you might find you don't want to use Json for serializing your data but rather a non human readable format to reduce your message size.

-So in order to read a meaningful object from the `byte[]` we want to deserialize it and add some logic around it, for now I've just added some logging for different conditions.
+In order to read a meaningful object from the `byte[]` we want to deserialize it and add some logic around it, for now I've just added some logging for different conditions.

 ```C#
     public static class ServiceBusReader